-For each new investment opportunity, Investment Committee submissions include a full sustainability assessment externalities, including material ESG risks and opportunities identified in due diligence which are then factored into the decision-making process.
+For each new investment opportunity, Investment Committee submissions include a full sustainability assessment of applicable positive and negative externalities, including material ESG risks and opportunities identified in due diligence which are then factored into the decision-making process.
 Appropriate risk mitigation approaches will also be referenced and assurance that the business is open to making improvements is sought.
 Proprietary impact framework, closely tied to the principles of the Impact Frontiers, is applied to each investment.